-It can be an anxious time for a child changing class or moving up to primary, secondary school or college.
-As a parent, you will want to help your child in any way you can.
+It can be an anxious time for a child changing class or moving up to primary, secondary school or college and preparation is key to helping them manage the change.

 Your child’s current school will have experience of planning transitions and will likely have transition or taster days arranged with local schools and colleges.